Johanna Matintalo: Skiing career

 In the years since, Matintalo has made steady progress toward the top, particularly in competitions held in the classical style, with a handful of placements in the Top 10 in individual and team events.
 She won her first senior World Championship medal in the women's relay in the 2021 WCH in Oberstdorf, Germany, where the Finnish team (Matintalo, Jasmi Joensuu, Riitta-Liisa Roponen and Krista Pärmäkoski) somewhat unexpectedly seized the bronze medal ahead of competitors such as the United States, Germany, and Sweden.

 In the 2021-22 season, Matintalo was in particularly good form in classic sprint events, reaching 4th place (at that point her career best) in Ruka and a 3rd place in Oberstdorf, her first individual podium.
 She also reached her career-best placements in the overall World Cup and the discipline cups.
 At the 2022 Winter Olympics, Matintalo skied the second leg for Finland in the 4 x 5 kilometre relay; the team lost the bronze medal by only .5 seconds.
+In March 2024, Johanna claimed another individual podium finishing 2nd in Falun.
+Kerttu Niskanen won the race in Falun rewriting history together with Johanna: it had been 16 since two Finnish skiers last received gold and silver medals in the World Cup.

 Matintalo is in a relationship with fellow Finnish cross-country skier Lauri Vuorinen.
 At the 2021/22 season finale in Falun, the couple took the rare opportunity to compete together in a World Cup event when they took part in the mixed team sprint test event, finishing 11th.